boyter/scc/README.md

    scc DIRECTORY

 VERSION:
-   1.0.0
+   1.2.0

 COMMANDS:
      help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --pathblacklist value, --pbl value  Which directories should be ignored as comma seperated list (default: ".git,.hg,.svn") --sort value, -s value              Sort languages / files based on column [possible values: files, name, lines, blanks, code, comments, complexity] (default: "files")
+   --format value, -f value            Set output format [possible values: tabular, wide, json, csv] (default: "tabular") --output FILE, -o FILE              Set output file if not set will print to stdout FILE --pathblacklist value, --pbl value  Which directories should be ignored as comma seperated list (default: ".git,.hg,.svn") --sort value, -s value              Sort languages / files based on column [possible values: files, name, lines, blanks, code, comments, complexity] (default: "files")
    --whitelist value, --wl value       Restrict file extensions to just those provided as a comma seperated list E.G. go,java,js
-   --files                             Set to specify you want to see the output for every file --verbose, -v                       Set to enable verbose output --duplicates, -d                    Set to check for and remove duplicate files from stats and output --wide, -w                          Set to check produce more output such as code vs complexity ranking --averageage value, --aw value      Set as integer to set the average wage used for basic COCOMO calculation (default: 56286)
+   --files                             Set to specify you want to see the output for every file --verbose, -v                       Set to enable verbose output --duplicates, -d                    Set to check for and remove duplicate files from stats and output --complexity, -c                    Set to skip complexity calculations note will be overridden if wide is set --wide, -w                          Set to check produce more output such as complexity and code vs complexity ranking.
+Same as setting format to wide
+   --averagewage value, --aw value     Set as integer to set the average wage used for basic COCOMO calculation (default: 56286)
    --cocomo, --co                      Set to check remove cocomo calculation output --debug                             Set to enable debug output --trace                             Set to enable trace output, not reccomended for multiple files